Exposure to World War II and Its Labor Market Consequences over the Life Cycle: The Effect of Displacement across Cohorts

-While the immediate impact is smaller for younger cohorts, especially for men, the young have a longer labor market career ahead of them.
-An earlier exit from the labor force is, therefore, more consequential for their careers.
-Panel (d) of Figure \ref{fig:displ_empl_education_exit} depicts the total effect of displacement on years of employment up to age 65, the statutory retirement age.
+While the immediate impact is smaller for younger cohorts, the young have a longer labor market career ahead of them.
+An earlier employment exit is, therefore, more consequential for them.
+Figure \ref{fig:displ_empl_exit}b depicts the total effect of displacement on years of employment up to age 65, the statutory retirement age.
 We quantify the total employment effect as the cumulative difference in employment from 1946 to the year a cohort turns 65.\footnote{Specifically, we first estimate the average effect of displacement on employment in the post-treatment period in a DiD design, with displaced workers as the treatment group, 1938 as the pre-treatment period, and the post-treatment period extending from 1946 to the year in which a cohort turns 65.
-We then multiply this average effect by the length of the post-treatment period (i.e., the potential years of employment before a worker turns 65).} For men, the total employment effect of displacement follows a hump shape: Older cohorts lost little time in employment because they were close to retirement anyway.
+We then multiply this average effect by the length of the post-treatment period, that is, the potential years of employment before a worker turns 65).} For men, the total effect of displacement follows a hump shape: Older cohorts lost little time in employment because they were close to retirement anyway.
 The employment loss then gradually increases with birth year, peaking at about 1.5 years for men born in 1890-95.
 Younger male cohorts again lost very little employment time, as only a few exited employment after displacement.
 For women, on the other hand, the overall employment loss is largest for the relatively young cohorts born in 1895-1905.
 They lost more than two years of employment due to displacement.